synctree/suitcase/README.md

 Suitcase
 ========

-Suitcase is a Ruby library that utilizes the EAN (Expedia.com) API for locating available hotels, rental cars, and flights.
+Ruby library that utilizes the EAN (Expedia.com) API for locating available hotels (and maybe rental cars and flights someday, too).

 Installation
 ------------